 KL - Thank you for having me, Kathy.
 It’s been a pleasure.

-Ink Drop Interviews are conducted by Kathy Reinhart, author of MISSOURI IN A SUITCASE and the award-winning LILY WHITE LIES
+Ink Drop Interviews are conducted by Kathy Reinhart, author of MISSOURI IN A SUITCASE and the award-winning LILY WHITE LIES, and her latest release, THE RED STROKES.

 You can reach Kathy at any of these places: